Which items will stay and which will go?

 Summary

-A dispute between parties regarding the fixtures and chattels when they have not been clearly outlined in the Contract is a common occurrence.
-The potential legal costs which could be incurred would typically outweigh the actual value of the item.
+It is unfortunately common for dispute to occur between parties regarding the fixtures and chattels when they have not been clearly outlined in the contract.
+The potential legal costs of resolving such disputes typically outweigh the value of the item.
+The simplest way to avoid any disputes regarding fixtures and chattels is, when in doubt, list on the front page of the contract:

 - items that could be deemed an inclusion; and/or